For More Information

 Judaic Studies Track

-Requirement B. Students must complete at least seven other courses in Near Eastern and Judaic Studies, at least three of which must be taught by members of the NEJS faculty.
+B. Students must complete at least seven other courses in Near Eastern and Judaic Studies, at least three of which must be taught by members of the NEJS faculty.
 Up to four may be cross-listed courses or courses taken at other universities.
 Courses used to fulfill the Hebrew requirement (see requirement D below) do not count toward the fulfillment of this requirement.
+However, 100-level Hebrew courses in excess of the requirement may be counted.

 Biblical and Ancient Near Eastern Studies: